Altermagnetism and superconductivity in a multiorbital t-J model: Susceptibilities

 \section{Susceptibilities}

 To get an idea of possible instabilities, one can calculate the susceptibility of these multi-orbital or multi-sublattice model towards them.
 The formulation is a bit more involved but essentially the same as the simple single-band case.
 Furthermore, to leading order, one can also look at the effects of the interaction under RPA type approximation.
-To begin by looking at bare susceptibilities, let us define the generalized Hubbard Stratonovich (HS) fields corresponding to our orderings as \begin{itemize} \item \textbf{Magnetic order} : Define the local HS fields as \(\phi_{\mathbf{r}, i}^{a}(\t) = (1/2)f^{\dagger}_{\mathbf{r}, i, \a}(\t) \s^{a}_{\a\b} f_{\mathbf{r}, i, \b}(\t)\), where \(\mathbf{r}\) refers to the unit-cell position, \(i\) refers to every degree of freedom other than spin (such as sublattice or orbital), \(a=x,y,z\) refers to the spin-ordering direction, and \(\a,\b\) refers to the fermion spin.
+To begin by looking at bare susceptibilities, let us define the generalized order parameter (OP) fields corresponding to our orderings as \begin{itemize} \item \textbf{Magnetic order} : Define the local magnetization OP fields as \(M_{\mathbf{r}, i}^{a}(\t) = (1/2)c^{\dagger}_{\mathbf{r}, i, \a}(\t) \s^{a}_{\a\b} c_{\mathbf{r}, i, \b}(\t)\), where \(\mathbf{r}\) refers to the unit-cell position, \(i\) refers to every degree of freedom other than spin (such as sublattice or orbital), \(a=x,y,z\) refers to the spin-ordering direction, and \(\a,\b\) refers to the fermion spin.
 In momentum space the corresponding vertex looks like

 where \(\boq\) is the exchange momentum and \(\W\) is the exchange energy. \item \textbf{Pairing order} : Now pairing is more complicated since one can have non-local pairing as well.
-To that end, a generalized pairing HS field will look like \(\D_{\mathbf{r+\d/2}}^{a, ij}(\t) = (1/2)f^{\dagger}_{\mathbf{r}, i, \a}(\t)\s^{a}_{\a\b}f^{\dagger}_{\mathbf{r+\d},j,\b}(\t)\) corresponding to a non-local pairing when \(\d\neq 0\).
-Such HS fields generically live on the bonds of the lattice as opposed to the magnetic ordering field living on-site.
+To that end, a generalized pairing OP field will look like \(\D_{\mathbf{r+\d/2}}^{a, ij}(\t) = (1/2)c^{\dagger}_{\mathbf{r}, i, \a}(\t)\s^{a}_{\a\b}c^{\dagger}_{\mathbf{r+\d},j,\b}(\t)\) corresponding to a non-local pairing when \(\d\neq 0\).
+Such OP fields generically live on the bonds of the lattice as opposed to the magnetic ordering field living on-site.
 Again, in Fourier space, the vertex (which is now momentum dependent) looks like

 where \(\boq\) is the center of mass momentum and \(\W\) is the center of mass energy. \end{itemize}